The Journal of Julius Rodman: Plot

-Publication
+Publication history

 Six installments of the novel were published in Burton's Gentleman's Magazine's January through June issues in 1840.
 At the time, Poe was a contributing editor of the journal.
 He was fired from the job in June 1840 by William Burton and refused to continue the novel.

 The work was reprinted in 1947 by The Colt Press in San Francisco as a hardcover book with wood engravings by Mallette Dean and with an introduction by Jane Bissell Grabhorn.
 In 2008, Pushkin Press republished the novel in a new illustrated edition with an afterword by Michael David.
-In 2009, Chris Aruffo made an audiorecording of the novel as part of a series.
+In 2009, Chris Aruffo made an audio recording of the novel as part of a series.

 Reception

 In 1840, members of the United States Senate believed the story to be a true account.
 Robert Greenhow (1800–1854), a native of Richmond, Virginia, whose family may have known Poe, wrote a paragraph about the work in U.S. Senate Document of the 26th Congress, 1st Session, Volume IV (1839–40), pages 140-141, entitled "Memoir, Historical and Political, on the Northwest Coast of North America, and the Adjacent Territories; Illustrated by a Map and a Geographical View of Those Countries".
 The document stated, "It is proper to notice here an account of an expedition across the American continent, made between 1791 and 1794, by a party of citizens of the United States, under the direction of Julius Rodman, whose journal has been recently discovered in Virginia, and is now in course of publication in a periodical magazine at Philadelphia."
 Greenhow admitted that the full expedition had not yet been completely reported.

 This unintended "hoax" on the U.S. Senate suggests Poe's ability to add credibility to his fiction.
 In 1844, Greenhow's "Memoir" was expanded and reprinted in book form as The History of Oregon and California and Other Territories on the North-West Coast of North America.
 In its second edition, references to Julius Rodman were removed, implying Greenhow learned of his error.